lwasser/lwasser.github.io/content/blog/2022/2022-12-17-hidden-cost-open-education-resources.md

 standard approach used core GDAL - powerful but notoriously difficult to install and learn for beginners.

-Two years later, `rasterio` simplified raster processing significantly.
+A few years later, `rasterio` simplified raster processing significantly.

-Two years after that, `xarray` and `rioxarray` reduced code complexity even further and scaled better to cloud computing.
+And soon thereafter, `xarray` and `rioxarray` transformed the way spatial data is processed, reducing code complexity even further and scaled better to cloud computing and maximizing performance.

 **In just 4 years, I rewrote spatial data lessons three times.** Each iteration was simpler, more relevant, and more aligned with industry